 See more information and resources at Field Education Placements.

-The final year Social Work Practicum is one of the capstone units in the Master of Social Work (Qualifying) degree.
-Students are required to undertake at least 14 weeks full-time equivalent (FTE) of placement in a setting that is relevant to social work practice.
+The final year Social Work Practicum is one of the capstone units in the Master of Social Work (Qualifying).
+Students undertake 500 hours (minimum) of placement in a setting that is relevant to social work practice.
 Placements are undertaken on a full-time basis.
 In some circumstances part time placements may be negotiated, subject to availability.

 |Unit name||Professional Pathway Social Work Practicum|

 |Coordinator||Doctor Tina Kostecki|

 |Delivered By||University of Tasmania|

 |Hobart||16 Week Session Jul||On-Campus||International||Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.